-Caltrans removed 267,000 cubic yards of trash in 2020 — enough to fill 18,000 garbage trucks.
-Clean California will remove an additional 1.2 million cubic yards, or 21,000 tons, of trash from the state system alone.
+Caltrans removed 267,000 cubic yards of trash in 2020 — enough to fill more than 81 Olympic-sized swimming pools.
+Over the next three years, Clean California will remove an additional 1.2 million cubic yards, or 21,000 tons, of trash from the state system alone.
 This much trash:

 - Fills the Rose Bowl 3 times

 - Fills enough trash bags to cross 3,000 miles — the length of the U.S. from east to west